Why should you have both flu and Covid-19 booster vaccines?

 Watch the video below to see the Director of Pharmacy and Medicine Optimisation from Wirral University Teaching Hospital explain the importance of vaccinations this winter

-The Safety of both our staff and patients is of paramount importance and face coverings should be warm by patients in a practice setting.
-We expect that all patients who are able to do so will follow these recommendations to protect our vulnerable patients and staff.
+Following recent Government announcement to end all Covid-19 restrictions from Thursday 24th April, we are asking that patients still wear face coverings when attending face to face appointments.
+The Safety of both our staff and patients is of paramount importance and we ask that all patients who are able to do so follow this recommendation to protect our vulnerable patients, staff and our work force.

 Walk in and bookable attendance slots are now available at Victoria Central Health Centre, Eastham Clinic, Miriam Minor Injuries and Illness Service and Arrowe Park Treatment Centre.